Propagation of Leyland Cypress

-Last week I took 5 cuttings from several different Leyland cypresses.
-Leyland cypresses don't produce viable seeds which means that cuttings are the most reliable method of propagation.
+Last week I took 5 cuttings from several different Leyland cypresses shrubs.
+Leyland cypress does not produce viable seeds which means that cuttings are best method of propagation.
 I gathered 6-8 inch long semi-ripe stem-tip cuttings from branches that were mostly upright.
-Some evergreens take on the characteristics of the direction they are pointing so upright cuttings are important for an upright speciman.
-The picture on the right is an example of the cuttings I took.
-The cuttings are nice and green with no brown spots.
-The stems have hardened off somewhat toward the base and is still green at the top.
+Keep in mind some evergreens take on the characteristics of the direction they are pointing so upright cuttings are important for an upright speciman.

 After I collected the Leyland cypress cuttings I stripped the lower 3-4 inches of all leaves.
 This area will be underneath the rooting medium (in this case sand).
 I made a small half inch cut into the bottom of each cutting to help them take up water.

 Then I put the cuttings into a nice pot and watered.
-Hopefully in 6-8 weeks I'll see some signs of rooting and I'll transplant them into pots with potting soil.
+Hopefully in 6-8 weeks I’ll see some signs of rooting and I’ll transplant them into pots with potting soil.
 All that is left to make them presentable for the Christmas season is to add a merry red ribbon around the pot!
+(I didn’t actually do that!)

 Related Posts: